 The AAUP's legal office supports the activities of the Association in a variety of ways.
-The office responds to inquiries on higher education law from professors, academic administrators, attorneys, and others; monitors legal developments in higher education around the country; and leads workshops and presentations on higher education law.
-(See a list of resources broken down by topic.)
+The office responds to inquiries on higher education law from professors, academic administrators, attorneys, and others; monitors legal developments in higher education around the country; leads workshops and presentations on higher education law; and drafts informational outlines on specific areas of the law.
+(See resources under each AAUP issue.)

 The legal office also works with experts from around the country in submitting friend-of-the-court briefs in key appellate cases, seeking to shape the law in ways supportive of Association principles.
 The AAUP's amicus briefs before the Supreme Court and appellate courts safeguard sound academic practices and due process.
 The AAUP also tracks the legal implications of legislation and its implementation in executive branch agencies.